JackRBz/MasterThesisGroebnerWalk/README.md

-# Master-Thesis-GroebnerBases
+# MasterThesisGroebnerWalk
-My Masters Thesis written in 2020
+* My 2020 Master's Thesis written exploring the Groebner Walk
+* Saved for posterity/preservation, free for anyone to read